HashtagBe/slate/source/includes/_networks.md

 }
 ```

-> If the network is not deleted
+> If the network is not updated

 ```json
 {